mrupal27/my-creative-coding-portfolio/_posts/2024-05-02-My-First-Blog.md

 You can try this blue, white and yellow symmetrical trail experiment here: [code experiment](/my-creative-coding-portfolio/p5-code-experiments/circle-trail-2/index.html)

-## This is my third experiment, which shows 2 colour trails of red, cyan blue and white, one which is a large circular trail and one which is a smaller square trail.)
+## This is my third experiment which shows 2 colour trails of red, cyan blue and white, one which is a large circular trail and one which is a smaller square trail.)

 After my second experiment, I thought about what I could change to make the trails produce something different, so I simplified the number from 4 to 2 but made the sizes and shapes difference, as can be seen here where I create a square: